Assistance programs Jefferson Parish

 Listed below are some of the resources that cover the entire Jefferson parish region.
 Churches, charities and government assistance programs offer rent assistance, funds for utility bills or a mortgage, free food and more.
 However, there are a number of other financial assistance programs and services that support the greater New Orleans region and Jefferson Parish.
 Read more on financial help in New Orleans.

 There are several different charities, non-profits, and support groups for the Jefferson Parish area.
 They not only offer financial aid or loans, but also free goods including furniture, medical equipment, Christmas presents, or school items including backpacks.
 Many residents and charities refer to the county as Greater New Orleans, as it is a major city suburb.
-Get information on assistance programs for paying rent, bills and credit card debts, health care needs, and other programs.
+Get information on assistance programs for paying rent, bills and credit card debts, health care needs, free bus passes for travel and other programs.

 Help from Jefferson Community Action Programs (JEFFCAP)

 Many people just need some short term assistance to make it through a difficult period.
 Others need help to break the cycle of poverty.
 If you need any type of aid, the Jefferson Community Action Programs (JEFFCAP) is the local non-profit agency that may be the bet resource.

 - Mortgage help - The community action agency may be able to provide homeowners with funding to help pay their mortgage.
 They can also refer people to HUD approve foreclosure counselors, and discuss various mortgage and foreclosure assistance programs.
 Click here for additional information on mortgage programs.

 - Emergency rent help - If you are facing an eviction, and may become homeless, you may be eligible for cash assistance and grants to pay your rent.